-Your teaching faculty is composed of many disciplines besides Family Medicine physicians, including community physicians in most of the specialties, and other health care professionals.
+Our teaching faculty is composed of many disciplines besides Family Medicine physicians, including community physicians in most of the specialties, and other health care professionals.
 Residents enjoy a great deal of individual attention.

 Since we are the only program in Cheyenne, you do not have to compete with any other residents in any other specialty program.
-In fact residents are often on a first name basis with many of the Community Physicians.
+In fact residents are often on a first name basis with many of the community physicians.

 Care of Women:

 Five months of obstetrical/women's health experience are required during the three years under the supervision of the program faculty and community physicians.
 Experience in labor management and delivery including vacuum extraction, forceps and operative obstetrics.
 During this time, residents will also participate in gynecologic surgeries.
 Residents who desire advanced training have the opportunity for additional experience in high risk and operative obstetrics.
 All residents will manage prenatal patients in the Family Medicine Center and follow them through delivery and postpartum care.
 Residents have the opportunity to become proficient in colposcopy, LEEP, edometrial biopsy and IUD insertion.